zkamvar/toot-docker-compose/README.md

 Now... one of the problems I'm having with this setup is the fact that everything is built up front, but never updated 😩.
+It's a bit weird because if I were to change one of the RMarkdown files in the `_episodes_rmd/` folders and re-run the container, the `needs` container (I should really rename it to describe what it actually is: a computer with R on it) will rebuild the Rmarkdown and jekyll will re-serve it, but it would never update despite the fact that things are clearly being written on my machine from the `needs`, but somehow never properly updated on the `site` container :/

+I think this will be another exercise for tomorrow!